Aditya-Bhadauria/Backend-BookStore/README.md

   - Filter books by **author, category, and rating**.
   - Search books by **title** with partial matching.
 - **Secure API Endpoints:** Only authenticated users can access book-related routes.
+- **User Profile Management:** Authenticated users can view their personal details.
+- **Wishlist Management:** Users can add and manage their favorite books in a personal wishlist.

 ##  Tech Stack
 - **Backend:** Spring Boot, Spring Security, JWT